Knowledge graphSettings

 surge: 5.0x → cap at 3.0x

-# Surge applied to base fare
+# Surge is applied to base fare

 final_price = base_fare * surge_multiplier